 Only 30 minutes from Uxbridge, Windsor Castle is a convenient stop idea on your London to Edinburgh drive.
 Buy your tickets online in advance to bypass the extra-long lineups.
 That said, mornings are busiest due to coach tours, which leave shortly after the changing of the guard at 11am.
 From reading the forums, it looks like the best morning arrival time is 10:30am.

 Most of us know Highclere Castle as Downtown Abbey.
 Highclere Castle estate has evolved from the first-known medieval palace that was built here in 749.
 The palace that stands today dates to 1842, which served as a hospital during WWI and home to evacuees during WWII.

 In researching Highclere Castle, I was surprised to learn its connection to Canada’s Confederation in 1867.
 Highclere Castle is where my forefathers sat around the table debating and inscribing the rules to govern my beloved country.

 From Windsor Castle, the drive to Highclere Castle is about 1 hour.

 Just walking through Oxford makes you feel smarter and more cultured!
-Seeing Oxford for myself was a must, between its brilliant historic architecture and my dream of studying literature in England.
+Seeing Oxford for myself was a must on our drive to Edinburgh.

 Oxford is an easy stop on your London to Edinburgh road trip.
 It’s about 30 minutes before you reach the Cotswolds from London.
 We parked just outside of Oxford and took the bus in; super easy.

-Give yourself the freedom to explore and get lost in its maze of random cobblestone streets and narrow alleyways.
+Give yourself the freedom to explore and get lost in Oxford’s maze of random cobblestone streets and narrow alleyways.
 They’re lined with fun surprises of cathedrals, cafes and pubs around every corner.